algomo/knowledge-base/docs/docs/data-sources/Introduction.md

 ## Types of Data sources

-There are three main types of data sources
+There are three main types of data sources:
+ - Intents
+ - Websites
+ - Documents

+Each one of these data sources has a different lifecycle